whiskersthecat/happypenguin/README.md

 ### alignment_A.sam
 All reads aligned to reference genome A, with match/mismatch information in the CIGAR string.

-for example, to align using the minimap2 aligner (https://github.com/lh3/minimap2):
+For example, to align using the minimap2 aligner (https://github.com/lh3/minimap2):
 > minimap2 --eqx -a genomeA.fasta reads.fasta

 ### alignment_A.sam